Computing & Email

 Like many institutions of higher education, Bryn Mawr doesn't observe most national holidays that occur while school is in session.
-At Bryn Mawr and Haverford, no classes are held on Labor Day (September 1 this year), but lots of activities are scheduled, including Customs activities for new students and Class Assemblies for returning students.
-Your other official days off are for Fall Break, Thanksgiving Day and the day after Thanksgiving.
+Your other official days off are Labor Day, Fall Break, Thanksgiving Day and the day after Thanksgiving.
 Columbus Day and Veteran’s Day are regular school and work days.
 Something similar applies in the Spring Semester.
 Martin Luther King Day is a holiday at Bryn Mawr and Haverford but not at Swarthmore, and President’s Day is a regular school and work day.

 How do religious holidays work at Bryn Mawr?

 While Bryn Mawr does not cancel classes for any religious holidays, we do respect our students’ right to observe holidays important to them.
 We alert our faculty to some of the major holidays that students are most likely to observe and tell them to excuse absences and to offer flexibility around deadlines as appropriate.
 Dates of religious holidays are posted on the Dean's Office website for faculty at http://www.brynmawr.edu/deans/faculty/religious.shtml.
 Just inform your professors in advance if you will need to miss class to observe a holiday.

 We also encourage you to let your roommates, Customs Group, and other new friends know about holidays that are important to you.
 Sometimes holidays are a time when we miss home and family more acutely, so even though it may be hard, it can be nice to use holidays as a way of making new connections.

 How do I apply for an on-campus job?